qtproject/pyside-pyside-setup/sources/pyside6/doc/tools/index.rst

 The reason for this is the proper setup of PATHs, plugins, and more, to properly work with the installed Python package.

+Please see :ref:`Using-Qt-s-Developer-Tools-Securely` for security considerations using the tools.

 Here you can find all the tools we include in |project| starting from 6.3.0, grouped by different topics: